Kevin-McGonigle/comet/docs/proposal/proposal.md

 Our project also lends itself as an educational resource, affording novice users with clear explanations of what certain metrics mean and how they affect program performance and maintainability, as well as helping them to understand the code that they're writing with comprehensible diagrams and graphs.
 Ultimately, we believe that our project would be a practical resource that should improve the development experience across the board.

 ### Programming Language(s)
-We plan to use Python to handle all back-end operations, using Django alongside Swagger to create an API-based infrastrucure that will parse, execute and return the results for any requests made by the front-end.
+We plan to use Python to handle all back-end operations, using Django alongside Swagger to create an API-based infrastructure that will parse, execute and return the results for any requests made by the front-end.
 This front-end user interface will be created Javascript (with React and Redux), HTML and CSS, and will be used to allow input from the user and to display the returned data.

 ### Programming Tools / Tech Stack
 #### Swagger